 There’s been quite a bit of research around what gratitude can do to help relieve stress (and therefore boost health) and improve your mood.
-Let’s take a look at some of the evidence, then I’ll give you three easy ways to begin a practice of gratitude that can help keep you happy and healthy in the new year!
+Let’s take a look at some of the evidence, then I’ll give you three easy ways to begin a practice of gratitude that can help keep you happy and healthy all year long!

-Stress is constant – especially in COVID times!
-In recent years, chronic stress has been on the rise in general, but this year really pushed a lot of people to the brink.
+Stress is constant, and since the Covid-19 pandemic hit in 2020, that’s been even more true.
+The pandemic really pushed a lot of people to the brink – and we haven’t recovered yet!
 Chronic stress takes such a toll on the body and your health, both physical and mental.
 So anything that can relieve stress – even in small ways – is welcome.

 Researchers are beginning to see gratitude as a “protective factor” (as opposed to a risk factor) against PTSD.
 The American Psychological Association says that protective factors are linked to less likelihood of specific diagnoses, better mental health, and fewer negative impacts related to stress.
 Think of gratitude as exercise for emotional health!